ModiiMedia/team-all-in/content/representatives/courses/the-world-ventures-system.md

 restriction_message = "## Sorry you don't have permission to view this page.\n\nPlease complete the previous training sessions in order to unlock this page.\n\nIf you have already completed the previous sections please contact **Linda Muth** and let her know so that you can be granted access."
 [[modules]]
 featured_image = "/v1588606711/team-all-in/56afcfea1a00002d00ab1c14_sil555.jpg"
-title = "Bonus Training !!
-Overcoming Objections" [[modules.sections]]
-section_heading = "Overcoming Objections"
+heading = "Listen to 3x IMD Matt Morris -WorldVentures' TOP INCOME EARNER teach you how to overcome objections!" title = "Bonus Training !!
+Overcoming Objections" [[modules.sections]] section_heading = "Overcoming Objections"